 An equally important characteristic of the Internet is that all its computers need to make themselves known to the network with a unique address (and name).
 This means that every single computer on the net, be it a router, a server (a hub that serves information), or a client (a computer used strictly for surfing the web) has an IP address.
 Until recently, this was an address in the format xxx.xxx.xxx.xxx where xxx stand for any number between 0 and 256.
 Why 256?
 Because being in a binary universe, the numbers used by the protocol have a set length of 8 digits, which means that they are 8 bit long, thus their maximum value is 2^8 or 11111111 or 255.
 Also, the total number of IP addresses used by this system is 2^(8*4)=2^32= 4,294,967,296 – about 4 billion.
 Since there are about 4 billion individuals connected to the Internet and many other millions or organizations that own hundreds and thousands of computers, we were just about to run out of IP addresses when a new system was introduced, IPv6.
-The format of a new IP address will be xxxx.xxxx.xxxx.xxxx.xxxx.xxxx.xxxx.xxxx (or, in a concrete example, something like
+The format of a new IP address is xxxx.xxxx.xxxx.xxxx.xxxx.xxxx.xxxx.xxxx (or, in a concrete example, something like

 2001:0db8:0000:0000:0000:ff00:0042:8329, where each group is, in fact, a 16-bit digit.
 This allows for 2^128 addresses, which means that we can have about 3.4×10^38 (3 followed by 38 zeros) devices simultaneously connected to the Internet.
 Just to give you an idea how huge this name space is, with this new system we could give a number of every single atom on the surface of the earth and have many more left to spare.